openstack-archive/stx-docs/doc/source/developer_guide/index.rst

    $ build-pkgs pxe-network-installer
    $ build-iso

-Now your ISO should be able to boot.
+Your ISO image should be able to boot.

 ****************
 Additional Notes
 ****************

--  In order to get the first boot working this complete procedure needs to be done.
+-  In order to get the first boot working, this complete procedure needs to be done.
 However, once the init files are created, these can be stored in a shared location where different developers can make use of them.
 Updating these files is not a frequent task and should be done whenever the kernel is upgraded.
--  StarlingX is in active development, so it is possible that in the future the **0.2** version will change to a more generic solution.
+-  StarlingX is in active development.
+Consequently, it is possible that in the future the **0.2** version will change to a more generic solution.

 ---------------